Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Computational Study

-The results on LAB benchmarks are presented in Table \ref{result:LAB}. `ss3-Greedy' in the left of table indicates the result of Greedy tested on benchmark ss3. `DDALS(O)', `DDALS(V1)', `DDALS(V2)' and `DDALS(V3)' represents the original, first, second and third version of DDALS. `small $T_{\max}$' and `large $T_{\max}$' are corresponding to small and large $T_{\max}$ in Table \ref{benchmark: ss} and Table \ref{benchmark: ls}.
-Five indicators are utilized to measure the performance.
-The cost of solution is denoted as `C'.
-The evaluation times `ET' is utilized to compare the convergence speed of algorithms. `ECL' indicates estimated confidence level, while `RCL' is calculated by real generator. `FSR' represents the ratio of actual feasible solution in the output results of the 10 experiments.
-All results are based on statistical analysis from 10 repetitions of the experiment, denoted as `mean $\pm$ standard deviation'.
-Due to space limitation, parts of results are included in the main text, and the complete results are available in Appendix 5.
+All presented results are derived from a statistical analysis conducted with 30 repetitions, denoted as ``mean $\pm$ standard deviation''.
+Due to space constraints, selected results are included in the main text, while the complete dataset is available in the online supplementary material.
+Take Table \ref{result:LAB} as an example. ``ss3-Greedy'' represents the results of the Greedy algorithm applied to the LAB-ss3 instance.
+Variants of the DDALS algorithm are denoted as ``DDALS(O)'', ``DDALS(V1)'', ``DDALS(V2)'', and ``DDALS(V3)'' for the original, first, second, and third versions, respectively.
+Categories such as ``small $T_{\max}$'' and ``large $T_{\max}$'' correspond to the values of $T_{\max}$ specified in Table \ref{benchmark setting}.
+For example, in experiments on LAB-ss1, ``small $T_{\max}$'' is set to 11, and ``large $T_{\max}$'' is set to 14, corresponding to ${11,14}$ in Table \ref{benchmark setting}.
+Five indicators are utilized to measure the performance: ``C''represents the cost of the solution, ``ET'' measures the evaluation times for comparing convergence speeds, ``ECL'' signifies the estimated confidence level, ``RCL'' is real confidence level, and ``FSR'' denotes the ratio of actual feasible solutions in the results of all experiments. ``Time'' represents the actual runtime of the algorithm on the server, measured in seconds.

-In the case of LAB scenarios, the results of ss3, ss4 and ls4 are shown in Table \ref{result:LAB}.
-We can intuitively see that the DDALS algorithm outputs the lowest cost solution across all test benchmarks, while Greedy needs only less than 10 times of evaluation but results in the highest cost.
-The feasibility ratio of all algorithms is close to 1, indicating that our solution evaluation algorithm only needs a very few samples to obtain an evaluation that is close to the true confidence level for small-scale scenarios and 500 samples for large-scale scenarios.
-From another perspective, for other variations, the original version of DDALS can obtain solutions with lower cost than other variations while guaranteeing a feasible ratio of 1, indicating that the solution evaluation is accurate.
+Table \ref{result:LAB} shows the results of ss3, ss4 and ls4 in the LAB.
+DDALS consistently obtains the lowest-cost solutions across all test instances.
+In contrast, Greedy requires fewer than 10 evaluations but yields the highest cost.
+The feasibility ratio for all algorithms is approximately 1, suggesting that our solution evaluation approach is able to achieve an evaluation close to the true confidence level.
+In comparison with other variations, the original version of DDALS consistently produces lower-cost solutions while maintaining a feasibility ratio of 1, demonstrating the accuracy of the solution evaluation approach.